 problems in employing it on a universal scale are still far from resolved.
 Consequently,

 we are stuck with fission reactors to produce energy; so, we are also stuck with

 A Growing Tide.
-We still test nuclear weapons in spite of the April
+We still test nuclear weapons in spite of the

-Talks.
+Arms Limitation Talks.
 Controversial underground tests continue in Colorado and

 Nevada.
 And, in early November, a giant 5-megaton thermonuclear device for our anti-ballistic

 Missile submarines such as the USS George Washington and ships like the carrier

 USS Enterprise carry fusion reactors for propulsion, No reactor is entirely "clean":

 so, only "safe" doses of radiation reach the men who run our nuclear fleet.